lucasimi/tda-mapper-python/README.md

 ### Interactive App

+Use our Streamlit app to visualize and explore your data without writing code.
-You can explore a live demo of **tda-mapper** directly on [Streamlit Cloud](https://tda-mapper-app.streamlit.app/), or run it locally using the following:
+You can run a live demo directly on
+[Streamlit Cloud](https://tda-mapper-app.streamlit.app/),
+or locally on your machine using the following:

 ```
 pip install -r app/requirements.txt